Optimal decay rates for linear kinetic equations in the half-space: Semigroup factorisation estimates and pointwise decay

-In this section, we prove that the integral decay~\eqref{eq:decay-int} implies the pointwise decay~\eqref{eq:decay-pw} by expanding upon the semigroup extension techniques introduced in~\cite{MR3779780} and developed further in \cite{MisMou,MR3489637,MR3465438,MR4265692}.
-The new idea as compared to these works is the use of an approximate duality argument based on the factorisation formula.
+In this section, we prove the stronger integral decay estimate~\eqref{eq:decay-int} in all cases, and we demonstrate that the integral decay estimate~\eqref{eq:decay-int} leads to the pointwise decay estimate~\eqref{eq:decay-pw}.
+We refine the semigroup extension techniques introduced in~\cite{MR3779780} and further developed in \cite{MisMou,MR3489637,MR3465438,MR4265692}.
+The new idea as compared to these works is the use of an \emph{approximate duality argument} based on the factorisation formula.